alfiya-ansari-175/Data-Science-Portfolio/Hospital Admission Analytics & Predictive Modeling Platform/README.md

-Perfect — let’s upgrade this to a **FAANG-style, production-grade README** while **keeping your insights and ML work clearly visible**.
-Below is a **clean, professional, recruiter-level README** that would fit well for **Google / Meta / Amazon / Microsoft / Netflix–level expectations**.

-You can copy-paste this directly as `README.md`.

----

 # 🏥 Hospital Admission Analytics & Predictive Modeling Platform

 A **production-ready healthcare analytics and machine learning platform** that transforms raw hospital admission data into **operational insights and predictive intelligence**.